INTRODUCTION | TOURS | ENQUIRY

-As one of ACE’s longest standing tour directors, I am delighted to introduce to you the first brochure dedicated entirely to its rich and comprehensive nature programme.
+As one of ACE’s longest standing tour directors, I am delighted to introduce to you ACE Cultural Tours nature programme.
 The timing is particularly important as – having led tours for ACE since the 1980s – I will soon be retiring and handing over the tour directing reins to my colleagues, while continuing to take an active role in developing the natural history programme.

 Since I started working for ACE, a number of highly experienced and engaging tour leaders have come on board, including Dr Peter Exley, geologist Dr Morag Hunter, biogeographer and Mediterranean specialist Dr Harriet Allan and botanist Professor John Parker.
 These experts have impressed me not only in their specialist subjects, but also in the broader ecology of the areas in which they have researched.